Few-body Bose gases in low dimensions -- a laboratory for quantum dynamics: Single component static and dynamics

 A quantum quench from an ideal Bose condensate to the Lieb-Liniger model with arbitrary attractive interactions was discussed in \citep{Piroli:16a}, and in more detail in \citep{Piroli:16b}, where it was found that the stationary state the system reaches at long evolution times after the quench shows a prominent hierarchy of multi-particle bound states.
+For a slow ramp in a spatially inhomogeneous system the formation of molecules was explored in \citep{Koch:2021} and the ensuing non-equilibrium dynamics in \citep{Koch:2022}.
 While in equilibrium the attractive Lieb-Liniger model is known to be thermodynamically unstable, the appearance of these multi-particle bound states after the quench ensures stability due to energy conservation.
 This is distinctively different to the situation of the Super Tonks-Girardeau gas (cf.~Section~\ref{subsec:TGmodel}), which is created by quenching from the strongly repulsive limit directly into the strongly attractive regime.
 This state was first described by \citep{Astrakharchik:05} using a diffusion Monte Carlo method and corresponds to a stable and highly excited Bethe state in the integrable Lieb-Liniger gas \citep{Batchelor2005SuperTonks,Chen:10}.
 It was observed by \citep{haller2009}, who confirmed its stability due to the presence of strong quantum correlations.
 As a step towards quantifying the stability of the Super Tonks state, which is related to the rates of inelastic processes such as photoassociation in pair collisions and three-body recombination, the local two- and three-body correlators at zero and finite temperature were analyzed in \citep{Kormos:11}.
+The Super-Tonks-Girardeau state in a 1D gas with attractive dipolar interactions was studied in \citep{Girardeau:12}.